-In Extreme Programming Explained, Kent Beck argues that this curve no longer represents the current kstate of software engineering.
-Instead, this curve is said to be flat.
-Two remarks can be made.
+In "Extreme Programming Explained", Kent Beck argues this curve no longer represents the current state of software engineering.
+Rather, this curve is said to be flat.
+Two remarks can be made:

-- Originally, this curve represented the cost of fixing errors introduced in earlier phases of a project.
-Kent Beck presents the curve as the "cost of change" curve. - In his online article "Reexamining the Cost of Change Curve," Alistair Cockburn demonstrates that the cost of fixing errors still rises rapidly as the project progresses [Cockburn2000].
+- Originally, this curve represented the cost of fixing errors, introduced in earlier phases of a project.
+Kent Beck presents the curve as the "cost of change" curve. - In his online paper "Reexamining the cost of change curve"[3], Alistair Cockburn demonstrates the cost of fixing errors still rises rapidly as the project progresses.